NietoAN82/python-programs/KoTH_Scrape/README.md

 ## Description

-This python program imports a list of all King of the Hill episodes and uses it to web scrape all wiki links for each episode to gather information that is eventually extracted into a .csv file.
+This python program imports a list of all King of the Hill episode titles and uses it to web scrape all wiki links for each episode to gather information that is eventually extracted into a .csv file.

 ## Getting Started